Affidavit: Nacogdoches man arrested for setting fires, badgering deputies - NewsBreak

 CENTER, Texas (KTRE) - A funeral home in Center was ransacked Friday night.
 Officials are asking the public to share information if they saw anything suspicious.
 The Shelby County Sheriff’s Office says Watson & Sons Funeral Home on Highway 7 East was ransacked between 8:30 p.m.
 Friday and 8:30 a.m.
 Saturday.
 Unknown subjects entered each office, went through all items and damaged two vehicles on the property.
 The subjects took multiple items from each office.

-KILGORE, Texas (KLTV) - The Kilgore Police Department is asking for the public’s help locating an autistic man who walked away from his home.
-Brandon Fagans, 33, walked away from his home on Turkey Creek Drive on Aug.
-5 according to a message from the police.
-He is believed to be on foot and wearing a black T-shirt, black shorts, and a ball cap.
+KILGORE, Texas (KETK) – The Kilgore Police Department is seeking the public’s help in locating Mr. Brandon Fagans.
+Mr. Fagans, 33 years of age, is autistic and walked away from his home on Turkey Creek Drive yesterday Aug.
+5. His family has been unable to locate him or confirm his welfare since.
+He is believed […]

 RELATED LOCAL CHANNELS